facebook/react-native-website/docs/local-library-setup.md

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem'; import constants from '@site/core/TabsConstants';

+A local library is a library containing views or modules that's local to your app and not published to a registry.
+This is different from the traditional setup for view and modules in the sense that a local library is decoupled from your app's native code.

 The local library is created outside of the `android/` and `ios/` folders and makes use of autolinking to integrate with your app.
+The structure with a local library may look like this:

+\```
+MyApp
+├── node_modules
+├── modules <-- folder for your local libraries
+│   └── awesome-module <-- your local library
+├── android
+├── ios
+├── src
+├── index.js
+└── package.json
+\```

+Since a local library's code exists outside of `android/` and `ios/` folders, it makes it easier to upgrade React Native versions in the future, copy to other projects etc.

 To create local library we will use [create-react-native-library](https://callstack.github.io/react-native-builder-bob/create).
 This tool contains all the necessary templates.

 ### Getting Started